Strength-based therapy is an approach to positive psychotherapy that draws on what is going well in your life and your personal strengths.

-What can strengths-based therapy help with?
+What can strength-based therapy help with?

 You might find strengths-based therapy especially helpful if you’re dealing with any of the following:

-How does strengths-based therapy work?
+How does a strength-based approach work?

 What are some different kinds of strengths-based therapy?